Krakor92/some-custom-dataviews/jukebox/README.md

 Here are the overarching principles of how this view works:

-- You can filter your music files according to their metadata (url, artist, media, genre, instruments, audio file, custom tags, ...).
+- You can filter your music files according to their metadata (url, artist, media, genre, instruments, audio file, custom tags, ...)

 - The filters are **static**, you can't switch them without re-rendering the view

 - You can tap a card to open the YouTube video (or any url from another streaming service) associated with it.
 	- On *Desktop*, it will open it in your default browser (or in a Surfing tab if you have the plugin installed)
 	- On *Mobile*, it will open in the application if you have it installed (or open it in your default browser)

-- Files with an audio file set as property get rendered with a minimal player (simple play/pause button and a timeline)
+- Files with an audio set as property get rendered with a minimal player (simple play/pause button and a timeline).
+It can be either:
+	- A valid internal link to an asset with audio from your vault
+	- A valid url link pointing to an audio resource

-- Almost all visual elements can be disabled at the global level or per code block (check `disable` property)
+- Any visual element can be disabled at the global level or per code block (check `disable` property)

 - This view has been built with scaling in mind: Cards are loaded per batch of 20 by default.
 	- To clarify, it's not the computation of the query that is lazy loaded but the rendering phase.
 This means it won't overload your CPU even if your query returns a thousand files

 - Since its a dvjs view and not a plugin, there aren't any settings page but there is a `Settings` region at the beginning of the `view.js`.
 Each option is capitalized and contains a comment above that explains what they do.
 You can change their value if needed (note: it will affect every occurrence of this view obviously)

 ## 🚩 Some known caveats

-This custom view both supports mp3 (also every other audio files supported by Obsidian) and url links inside your markdown music file but there are some caveats to have in mind:
+Despite all the above points, there are some caveats to bear in mind:

-- The **mp3** user experience on *Android* is not reliable 😞:
+- The **audio player** user experience on *Android* is not reliable 😞:
-	- Some (if not most) mp3 don't load at all (i've opened an [issue on Obsidian Forums](https://forum.obsidian.md/t/bug-audio-files-fail-to-load-randomly-on-android/49684) about it):
+	- Some (if not most) audio files don't load at all (i've opened an [issue on Obsidian Forums](https://forum.obsidian.md/t/bug-audio-files-fail-to-load-randomly-on-android/49684) about it):
 		- Those either play until the end but don't trigger the autoplay
 		- Or stop playing before the end
-		- Edit: thanks to this : https://github.com/Majed6/android-audio-fixer, I've managed to decrease the likeliness of mp3 files having problem, but it still happens randomly...
+		- Edit: thanks to this : https://github.com/Majed6/android-audio-fixer, I've managed to decrease the likeliness of audio files having problem, but it still happens randomly...
-	- If you set an .mp4 as the source of the audio, besides sharing the same problem as above, you also can't lock your phone / switch app or the music will pause
+	- If you set a video as the source of the audio, besides sharing the same problem as above, you also can't lock your phone / switch app or the music will pause
 	- Audios aren't recognized by the phone's system (you can't pause them with your headset for example)

 - **Timelines** are mostly a gimmick: